g20090279/A-Summary-of-Mathematics/Linear-Algebra/Matrix-Decomposition/QR_decomposition.md

 ---

-> - Basic idea
+> - Basic Idea
-> - Case when the matrix has linearly independent columns
+> - Case 1: $A$ has full column rank
 >   - Prof of the uniqueness of QR decomposition
 >   - Matlab syntax
 >   - Example: QR decomposition of a 4x6 matrix
 > - General case
 > - Full QR decomposition

-# Basic idea
+# Basic Idea

 The basic goal of the QR decomposition is to factor a matrix as a product of two matrices (traditionally called $Q$, $R$, hence the name of this factorization).
 Each matrix has a simple structure which can be further exploited in dealing with, say, linear equations.
+To solve a linear system

+$$Ax=b,$$

+we need to obtain the inverse of $A$, i.e., $x=A^{-1}b$, which is computationally demanding.
+If we can decompose $A=QR$, which makes the equation be $QRx=b$, we can further transform it to $Rx=Q^Tb$, where $Q$ is an orthogonal matrix, so that we can avoid matrix inversion.
+The upper triangular matrix $R$ enable *back-substitution operation* to finally calculate $x$.

 The QR decomposition is nothing else than the *Gram-Schmidt orthogonalization process* applied to the columns of the matrix, and with the result expressed in matrix form.
+In this sense, *QR decomposition of any matrix always exists*.
 It is relatively easy to code up QR decomposition based on Gram-Schmidt process.
 However, the QR algorithm using Gram-Schmidt process can become unstable and hence there are a couple of other more stable algorithms exploited and being used in cases in practice, such as *Givens Rotation*, *Householder reflection* and so on.

-Note that a QR decomposition of a matrix is unique and always exists.

 Consider a $m \times n$ matrix $A = [\boldsymbol{a}_1,\cdots,\boldsymbol{a}_n]$, with each $\boldsymbol{a}_i\in\mathbb{R}^m$ a column of $A$.
 Note that the QR decomposition is introduced to a real matrix in the following context.
 It can also be applied to a complex-number matrix.
 The only difference in the expression is that the $Q$ is a unitary matrix, i.e., $Q^HQ=I$, where $Q^H$ is the conjugate transpose of $Q$.

-# Case when $A$ is full column rank
+# Case 1: Full column rank $m\ge n$

 Assume first that the $\boldsymbol{a}_i$'s (the columns of $A$) are linearly independent.
 Each step of the G-S process can be written as